BIRDING & NATURE DAY TRIPS

 * TBA = To Be Arranged.

-CANAL BOAT TOURS
+PANAMA CANAL BOAT TOURS

-PANAMA DAY TRIP DESTINATIONS
+PANAMA BIRDING DAY TRIP DESTINATIONS

 Gamboa & Summit Ponds

-Bordering Soberania National Park, Gamboa is a sleepy town with a number of open areas that are good for birding and photography.
+Bordering Soberania National Park, Gamboa is a quiet town with a number of open areas that are good for birding and photography.
 Set along the Chagres River, it is a good place to look for King Vulture, Rosy-thrush Tanager, Black-tailed Trogon, Flame-rumped Tanager, and a few species of euphonias.
-The largest rodent in the world, the water-loving Capybara, can also be found here.
+The largest rodent in the world, the water-loving capybara, can also be found here.
 Across from the Summit Zoo and Botanical Gardens are the Summit Ponds.
 Here, there is a chance to see Boat-billed Heron, Capped Heron, Amazon Kingfisher, and if lucky, a pair of Spectacled Owls, among many other species.

 Metropolitan Natural Park

 Metropolitan Natural Park is the only tropical forest park located within a major metropolitan area in Latin America.
 It encompasses approximately 190 hectares of semi-deciduous lowland tropical forest about 70 years old, as well as areas of grass and younger second growth.
 This is an excellent place to find birds of dry tropical forest, as well as the more widespread forest species of the Canal Area.
 Some of the most interesting species of the park include: Yellow-crowned Parrot, White-bellied Antbird, the Panama endemic Yellow-green Tyrannulet, Lance-tailed Manakin, Bay Wren and Rosy Thrush-Tanager.